oe/lerna-ci/readme.md

 ## cli command

 ## changes on version 1.0
-1. fixpack has been removed from lerna-ci, you may use [fixpack](https://github.com/henrikjoreteg/fixpack) instead, it has been much more perfect
+1. fixpack has been removed from lerna-ci, you may use [fixpack](https://github.com/henrikjoreteg/fixpack) instead, it has been much more complete
 2. most useful methods are renamed for better understanding, but no more features is removed, you may read docs above to upgrade